cazacov/DevOpsND-Capstone/README.md

 kubectl get all -n default
 ```

-You should see 2 pods in the private subnet that run instances of the capstone container and the load-balancer in the public subnet that has external IP address.
+You should see two Kubernetes pods in the private subnet that run instances of the web-app container and a load-balancer in the public subnet that has external IP address.

 ![Screenshot Kubernetes](./_img/k8s.png)

-Using that URL you can access the webapplication in browser:
+Using that external URL you can access the webapplication in browser:

 ![Screenshot Kubernetes](./_img/webapp.png)

 ### Automated Deployment with Jenkins

+In Jenkins -> Manage Jenkins -> Plugin Manager install Docker Pipeline plugin.